LucianIoan31/Stats-preview-card-component/README.md

 I should learn how to align little items. update: find a way to properly align those stats elements.

-I am struggling with mobile version responsivness and aligning the items.
+I am struggling with mobile version responsiveness and aligning the items.

 I feel like mobile version code looks bad and ugly.